matloff/TidyverseSkeptic/README.md

 Reader, take your pick. :-)

+Similarly, the "naughty kids" example, in which the tidyverse advocate complained that some students were, apparently, "taking the easy way" by using base-R, again would indicate that hard way is actually Tidy.

 ## Case study:  it doesn't have to be Either Or

 Regarding the "purity" view in the *Educator's Perspective* article,